-Report cards are designed to communicate with parents - they should be helpful and easy to understand.
+Report cards are designed to communicate with parents - they should be helpful and easy to understand If you have questions or concerns about your ashool's report and on to understand.
 If you have questions or concerns about your school's report card or suggestions for making the report easier to understand, please share them with us by calling the number below or emailing the address below.
 Your comments will help us improve the new reporting system.
+Call: